Last Updated on by Karl

 Each one adds another layer to your channel and helps people remember it.
-If you learn anything about branding in this article, make sure it’s that branding is all about getting people to remember something about you.
+If you learn anything about branding in this article, make sure it’s that Youtube branding is all about getting people to remember something about you and your channel.

 Ok, you know all about having a logo, right?
 I hope so, as it is the single most important branding moment in the life of your channel.
 What your logo looks like is up to you, but take some basic tips and be sure to hire a professional if you want to be taken seriously.